Black-box Adversarial Attacks with Limited Queries and Information: Approach

 \subsection{Query-Limited Setting}

-In the query-limited setting, the attacker has a ``query budget'' $L$ and aims to cause targeted misclassification in $L$ queries or less.
-To attack this setting, we can use ``standard'' first-order techniques for adversarial image generation as in \citet{iclr2015-goodfellow,sp2016:papernot,madry-adversarial,sp2017-carlini}, substituting $\nabla f$ for an estimated gradient, which is approximated by querying the classifier rather than computed by autodifferentiation.
+In the query-limited setting, the attacker has a query budget $L$ and aims to cause targeted misclassification in $L$ queries or less.
+To attack this setting, we can use ``standard'' first-order techniques for generating adversarial examples~\citet{iclr2015-goodfellow,sp2016:papernot,madry-adversarial,sp2017-carlini}, substituting the gradient of the loss function with an estimate of the gradient, which is approximated by querying the classifier rather than computed by autodifferentiation.
 This idea is used in~\citet{zoo}, where the gradient is estimated via pixel-by-pixel finite differences, and then the CW attack~\cite{sp2017-carlini} is applied.
 In this section, we detail our algorithm for efficiently estimating the gradient from queries, based on the Natural Evolutionary Strategies approach of~\citet{nes}, and then state how the estimated gradient is used to generate adversarial examples.